-Educator: Observer: Start Date: End Date: Current Location: Due Date: Type: Completed: Grade(s): Subject: Step 6: Tracking Progress and Celebrating My Success Question/Standard: Use the reflection log below to record your insights about the strategy of the school year.
-Answer the guiding questions below to prompt you and strategies you selected.
-Question/Standard: What did I learn about the strategy?
-Question/Standard: How did I need to prepare my lessons differently than at the beginning g of the year?
-Question/Standard: When I used the strategy, what did I feel worked well for me in terms behavior/learning? of evidences of improvement in student Question/Standard: How did I track the impact I had on student learning?
-What data point s did I use?
-Question/Standard: What did I need to adjust in order to progress to the next level for my chosen element?
-Question/Standard:
+Educator: Observer: Start Date: End Date: Current Location: Due Date: Туре: Completed: Grade(s): Subject: Step 6: Tracking Progress and Celebrating My Success beginning of the school year.
+Answer the guiding q on the goal(s) and strategies you selected. s about the strategy you identified and practiced since the questions below to prompt your thinking to evaluate your progress Question/Standard: What did I learn about the strategy?
+Question/Standard: How did I need to prepare my lessons differently the nan at the beginning of the year?
+Question/Standard: When I used the strategy, what did I feel worked w behavior/learning? rell for me in terms of evidences of improvement in student Question/Standard: How did I track the impact I had on student learning g?
+What data points did I use?
+Question/Standard: What did I need to adjust in order to progress to the e next level for my chosen element?